Purdue University Office of Admissions logo

 • Talk to your parents about college costs and family resources.

-• Begin creating a list of colleges that interest you (TIP: Finding 10-15 schools that interest you is a great place to start.
-Consider what is important in a college to you such as location, size, cost, programs, etc.)
+• Begin creating a list of colleges that interest you.
+Tip – Finding 10-15 schools that interest you is a great place to start.
+Consider what is important in a college to you such as location, size, cost, programs, etc.

 • Maintain strong grades and begin practicing for the ACT or SAT exam.
+Plan to take an SAT or ACT early in your junior year.

 • Big Goal – Take one official college visit with a campus tour and admissions presentation.

-PARENT TIPS
+PARENT & GUARDIAN TIPS

 • Help your student create a separate email address for colleges.
 This email should only be used for college engagement, campus visits, and signing up for college activities and events.